Fentanyl Addiction: Short- & Long-Term Effects

 • Naltrexone, which binds to and blocks opioid receptors, eliminating the potential for getting from high from using opioids.

-Don’t let addiction take control of your life any longer.
-Call us today at to learn more about addiction treatment at AdCare.
-There are two inpatient AdCare facilities, one inpatient Rhode Island rehab, and one inpatient rehab in Massachusetts.
-AdCare also offers outpatient treatment and has sister facilities across the United States as well.
-Call us today to learn more about our comprehensive addiction treatment options.
+We have two inpatient AdCare facilities, one inpatient drug rehab in Rhode Island and an inpatient drug rehab in Massachusetts.
+AdCare also offers outpatient addiction treatment and has sister facilities across the United States as well.

 Was this page helpful?